MA Performance Design

 Please tell us a bit about yourself, your background, where and what you studied previously etc?

 I’m Holly (Xinli He) from Canton, China.
 I started to learn piano when I was six years old, and then, at the age of ten, I began to learn Flute and vocal music as well.
 After I finished my high school study I chose to pursue Arts Management at Xinghai Conservatory of Music.
 I have done plenty of internship works in different companies during my undergraduate.
-I have worked in Guangdong Trade Association for Performance as their secretary and interpreter to attend an international meeting which focus on performing arts in 2015; In the same year, recruited by Guangzhou Opera House, I became part of the wigs crew for the musical ‘The Phantom of Opera’; And I also worked with Royal Opera House for the opera ‘Carmen’ as a member of costume team in 2014.
+I have worked in Guangdong Trade Association for Performance as their secretary and interpreter to attend an international meeting which focused on performing arts.
+In the same year, recruited by Guangzhou Opera House, I became part of the wigs crew for the musical ‘The Phantom of Opera’.
+I also worked with Royal Opera House for the opera ‘Carmen’ as a member of costume team in 2014.
 Moreover, I had the chance to be an Executive Producer of a children drama during my exchange time in Taiwan and being a director of a music concert in Xinghai conservatory of music.

 What made you want to apply to your MA course and to Leeds?

 I have two reasons for choosing this the Performance Design MA.
 Firstly, as I mentioned above, ever since my early childhood, performing arts, particularly music, have always been my greatest passion.
 However, after learning and practising for so many years, the painful truth became increasingly clear to me, that I might not have exactly the aptitude for first class music performance, which was made only worse by my profound stage fright.
 Still, not ready to give up my long cherished dream, I made up my mind to pursue Arts Management at Xinghai Conservatory of Music after high school graduation, with the hope to make unique contributions to performance design from behind the scene.
 Now that four years later, I am seeking to enrich my expertise in this area further and this has led me to PCI.